 Depression is one of the most common mental health conditions in the world, and affects many people at some point in their life.
 While some experience depression due to situational events, others struggle with lifelong depression.
-For those looking to combat some of the symptoms of depression with natural methods, certain foods can help.
+For those looking to combat some of the symptoms of depression with natural methods, making sure to eat a varied diet including lots of nutrients and vitamins can help.

-Eating a healthier, balanced diet and certain nutrition can help ease depression symptoms for some people.
-Due to the way the foods are broken down in our bodies, as well as the impact of certain ingredients, some foods have a positive impact on combating symptoms of depression.
+Eating a healthy, balanced diet can help ease depression symptoms for some people.
+Due to the way the foods are broken down in our bodies, as well as the impact of certain ingredients, some foods have a positive impact on combating symptoms of depression, including leafy greens, lean meats, and whole grains.3

-Here are 10 foods that have been shown to help depression:
+Here are 15 foods that have been shown to help alleviate depression symptoms:

 1. Fish

 Fish such as salmon contain Omega 3 and vitamin D, both of which have been linked to improving mood and mental health.
-Researchers have found that a deficiency in Vitamin D or omega-3 fatty acids “may be responsible for the heightened depressive symptoms associated with low plasma cholesterol.”3
+Research has found that a deficiency in Vitamin D or omega-3 fatty acids may lead to symptoms of depression related to low plasma cholesterol.3

 2. Nuts

-Due to the nutrients in nuts, which contain vitamins and minerals that help contribute to mood and health, the consumption of nuts has been shown to help improve depression.
+Nuts contain vitamins and minerals that help contribute to mood and health, so the consumption of nuts has been shown to help improve depression.
 One study found that patients who consumed ¼ cup of walnuts daily reported 26% lower scores of depression.4

 3. Whole Grains